 cOAlition S has spoken to these concerns and points to its support of the DOAJ and DORA as steps towards fostering new more purely merit-based research assessment.
 The revised Plan S implementation page states, “cOAlition S supports the principles of the San Francisco Declaration on Research Assessment (DORA) that research needs to be assessed on its own merits rather than on the basis of the venue in which the research is published. cOAlition S members will implement such principles in their policies by January 2021.”
 Additionally, the revised guidelines state that cOAlition S funders will base funding decisions on article merit and not publication venue saying “the Funders commit that when assessing research outputs during funding decisions they will value the intrinsic merit of the work and not consider the publication channel, its impact factor (or other journal metrics), or the publisher.”

-A. Plan S released an “Addendum to the Coalition S Guidance on the Implementation of Plan S“ in November of 2020.
-The addendum contains a draft framework of “Mandatory criteria for Transformative Journals.”
+A. Plan S released an “Addendum to the cOAlition S Guidance on the Implementation of Plan S“ in November of 2020 with additional updates announced on the 8th of April 2020.
+The addendum contains a framework of “Criteria for Transformative Journals.”
 It requires transformative journals to fulfill all of the current Plan S guidelines with some notable additions, including that publishers of transformative journals must:

 - Provide authors with regular updates on “the usage, citations, and online attention of their published articles.”

 - Provide an annual public report to cOAlition S to show their progress towards OA, demonstrate that their transformative journals are adhering to all cOAlition S guidelines, and report on OA article usage.